 How many SLEs should be done?

-It is important to note that although these are the recommended minimum, foundation doctors are encouraged to undertake many more.
+We encourage foundation doctors to undertake as many SLEs as they find useful for their own development and to evidence their progress through the curriculum.
 This is a means of demonstrating engagement with the learning process and should support self reflection.
 The Placement Supervision Group will consider how engaged the foundation doctor has been with the process and NOT the detailed feedback.

 What kind of topics should the SLE cover?